Ngā Haerenga New Zealand Cycle Trails

-Ngā Haerenga, the New Zealand Cycle Trail includes the Great Rides, Heartland Rides and some of the cycle trails in the Urban Cycling Network.
+Ngā Haerenga New Zealand Cycle Trails include the Great Rides, Heartland Rides and some of the cycle trails in the Urban Cycling Network.

-Each year more than 1 million people use the 22 Great Rides of Ngā Haerenga, the New Zealand Cycle Trail (NZCT).
+Each year nearly 2 million people use the 22 Great Rides of Ngā Haerenga New Zealand Cycle Trails (NZCT).

-As well as offering a world-class visitor experience, the trail creates ongoing job opportunities and economic, recreational and health benefits for New Zealanders.
+As well as offering a world-class visitor experience, the trails create ongoing job opportunities and economic, recreational and health benefits for New Zealanders.

 Building the cycle trail

 In 2009 the National Cycleway Fund received $50 million in funding from the New Zealand Government.
-The funds were used to create a network of cycle trails across the country — Ngā Haerenga, the New Zealand Cycle Trail.
+The funds were used to create a network of cycle trails across the country — Ngā Haerenga New Zealand Cycle Trails.

 Around $30 million of co-funding from local stakeholders was contributed towards construction of the Great Rides.